 Indian International High School, Dubai is a private K-12 school located in Dubai Silicon Oasis, Dubai.
-It currently caters to more than 2,311 students.
-The school is rated Acceptable by the KHDA, a ranking it has held for five years in a row.
-This puts it sharply at odds with its sister schools in Garhoud and Oud Metha, which have received Good and Outstanding respectively.
+It currently caters to 2,000 students (well below the figure of 2,300 of 2017).
+The school is rated Acceptable by the KHDA, a ranking it has held for eight years in a row.
+This puts it sharply at odds with its sister schools in Garhoud and Oud Metha, which have received Good and Very Good respectively.

 The school is permanently affiliated to the Central Board of Secondary Education (CBSE), New Delhi, and the autonomous federal board, under the Ministry of Human Resource Development (HRD) Government of India.
 The school is also recognised by the Ministry of Education, Dubai, UAE.
 IIS “adheres to a strict educational regimen and extra-curricular activities that inspire the highest levels of overall academic excellence among all students”.
 All students take Hindi from Grades 1 – 6.
 Students in secondary can additionally follow options in French or Hindi.

-Interestingly, despite the close alignment and evident commitment to the CBSE Board, the KG curriculum is broadly based on the UK Early Years Foundation Stage framework.
-This section, according to the KHDA inspectors, is also the most effective in the school in terms of student attainment.
+Interestingly, despite the close alignment and evident commitment to the CBSE Board, the KG curriculum is broadly based on the UK Early Years Foundation Stage framework - something that has become increasingly frequent in CBSE schools in the UAE.

 As a relatively new school, IIS boasts a range of modern facilities including a well-equipped Science Laboratory which provides technical support in Physics, Chemistry and Biology, where scientific or technological research, experiments and measurements are performed.
 Staff at the Science Laboratory works closely with students to explain or demonstrate experiments, how to use equipment, as well as assist and support individual students on research projects.